 Biopsy (Tissue Test)

-- Tissue samples should be taken to ensure diagnosis.
-Eosinophilic infiltrate and eosinophilic abscesses are typical.
+- Tissue sample should be taken to confirm the diagnosis.
+Eosinophilic infiltrates and eosinophilic abscesses are typical.
 Fibrosis may be peripheral to the infiltrates

 Incorrect diagnosis? (similar diseases / differential diagnoses

 - Angiolymphoid Hyperplasia with eosinophilia (probably the same condition, reference: Ramaprasad AD 1993)